accidentalrebel/Escape-of-the-Minibots/README.md

 # Escape-of-the-Minibots
-Source for my unfinished Unity puzzle platformer game.
+Escape of the Minibots is a puzzle platformer game where you control more than one character simultaneously.

 I still have plans of continuing this project but will redo everything from scratch.